 Remember, you only live once

-Finally, may I leave you with this important point – this ain't no dress rehearsal, so spend your time wisely.
-You simply must ditch the guilt about your flexible work life, and embrace everything good that freelancing has to offer – which includes having more time to do the things you love.
+Finally, may I leave you with this critical point – this isn't a dress rehearsal, so spend your time wisely.
+You must ditch the guilt about your flexible work life, and embrace everything good that freelancing has to offer – which includes having more time to do the things you love.

 You don't have to be chained to your desk (overworking is counterproductive).
-You really can earn more in less time, choose nicer clients and enjoy a better work/life balance (you're in charge of your own destiny).
-You shouldn't feel guilty about choosing your own hours, or ditching the office for a sunnier spot.
+You really can earn more in less time, choose more agreeable clients and enjoy a better work/life balance (you're in charge of your destiny).
+You shouldn't feel guilty about choosing your hours or ditching the office for a sunnier spot.